History of AATS

 1936 The Academy conducted voice clinics at the convention of the Music Educators National Conference and assisted in the creation of the National School Vocal Association, formed to develop all types of vocal music in the public schools.

 1932-44 The Academy conducted the voice forums at the annual conventions for the Music Teachers National Association.

 The significant role played by the Academy in vocal music education through its contributions to the MENC and MTNA is preserved in the published Proceedings of these organizations for the periods shown above.

 In 1941, after some years of deliberations, the Academy adopted a resolution to sponsor a national organization.
 In cooperation with the Chicago Singing Teachers Guild and The New York Singing Teachers’ Association, a comprehensive plan was developed and the National Association of Teachers of Singing was founded in 1944.

 1945-Present Members of the Academy have consistently served in leadership positions in the above-named organizations.
 For much of this time a member of the Academy has served as editor of the leading journal in the field, The Journal of Singing.
 Members have made significant contributions to the annual Symposia on the Care of the Professional Voice, sponsored by the Voice Foundation, and to international congresses, institutes and festivals.

 Members continue to participate in a wide variety of professional engagements including teaching, lecturing, conducting master classes, and adjudicating competitions.
-Several members have published significant books and articles and the organization continues to contribute regularly to the Journal of Singing, the house organ of the National Association of Teachers of Singing.
-Over the years many of the members have had active performing careers singing at major opera houses and with orchestras as well as in recital, concerts and recordings.
-The Academy has included members whose backgrounds include both classical and commercial music training and has recently written on subjects concerning music theater performance practice.
+A number of members have published significant books and articles, and the Academy contributes regularly to the Journal of Singing, the official journal of the National Association of Teachers of Singing.
+Many members have had active performing careers singing at major opera houses, as well as in concert, recital, and recordings.
+The Academy has included members whose backgrounds include both classical and commercial music training.